jiyangloh/lifeprevention-showcase/README.md

 Because the project already combines cloud delivery, structured content, and AI-assisted educational features, it has a solid foundation for scaling beyond its initial release.

-## In One Sentence

-ecoExplorer is a child-focused environmental education platform that uses storytelling, games, structured species data, quizzes, and AI support to teach Australian children about native and invasive species in a fun, safe, and meaningful way.

-## Source Basis

-This showcase summary is based on the two project documents you provided:

-- `Support Document.docx`
-- `Product Document.docx`

-It is intentionally written as a polished showcase overview of the full project and avoids including sensitive operational credentials from those documents.

-## Repository Note

-- This repository is intentionally portfolio-safe and does not include the full private project source.
-- Screenshots and visuals are included to demonstrate the product experience.